oktadev/okta-blog/_source/_posts/2023-10-12-okta-documentation-chatbot.md

 3. Get an OpenAI API key by creating an account and following these [instructions](https://help.openai.com/en/articles/4936850-where-do-i-find-my-api-key).
 Replace the API Key code snippet with your API Key.

-{% img blog/okta-documentation-chatbot/openai-api-key.jpeg alt:"openai-api-key" height:"400" %}{: .center-image }
+{% img blog/okta-documentation-chatbot/openai-api-key.jpeg alt:"Image with an arrow pointing to where the OpenAI API key should be added in the code." height:"400" %}{: .center-image }

 3. Download the Okta documentation files from my shared Google Drive folder [here](https://drive.google.com/drive/folders/11W-cjmkTztmnGgJCsJRtE395Iji6JX53?usp=share_link) and make sure the files are saved in a separate folder on your drive (not within any folders) and you are mounting the files from your Google account.
 Make sure the name of the folder is 'oktanaut'.